hughperkins/securewebcmd/README.md

 * so, it would be challenging for someone to run arbitrary commands against the server
 * however, in http mode, if someone can sniff the traffic they can:
   * do replay attacks, ie run the same commands over and over again
-    * this includes sending requests for viewing arbitrary results
+    * this includes sending viewing any results in the history
-  * read all the traffic (except the password, which is never directly transmitted, just used to send a salted hash)
+  * read all the traffic (except the password)

 ## Is my data encrypted during transport, in either direction?